Nerio Alessandri: Technogym

-Nerio Alessandri is the Technogym Founder and CEO.
-Today, Technogym is in the Fitness and Wellness sector and claims approximately 80,000 installations worldwide in wellness centres and 400,000 private homes.
+Alessandri is the Technogym founder and CEO.
+Today, Technogym is in the fitness and Wellness sector, and claims approximately 80,000 installations worldwide in wellness centres and 400,000 private homes.
 Technogym estimates that approximately 50 million people use its products every day.

-The company has 2000 employees in 13 branches in Europe, the United States, Asia, the Middle East, Australia and South America and 90% of its turnover is made up of exports sent to over 100 different countries.
+The company has 2000 employees in 13 branches in Europe, the United States, Asia, the Middle East, Australia and South America.
+90% of its turnover is made up of exports sent to over 100 different countries.

 Its revenues are 669M in 2019.

-This company was the exclusive and official supplier for the athletes training centers at the last 7 editions of the Olympic Games: Sydney 2000, Athens 2004, Torino 2006, Beijing 2008 Olympic Games, London 2012, Rio 2016, Pyeongchang 2018 and will be the same for Tokyo2020 Olympic Games.
+This company was the exclusive and official supplier for the athletes' training centers at the last seven editions of the Olympic Games: Sydney 2000, Athens 2004, Torino 2006, Beijing 2008, London 2012, Rio 2016, Pyeongchang 2018, and Tokyo 2020.

-The firm currently stands at about €2.2 billion ($2.4 billion) and has seen the share price rise by 156% since it became listed on the Milan Stock Exchange in May 2016.
+The firm currently stands at about €2.2 billion ($2.4 billion).
+Its share price has rise by 156% since it was listed on the Milan Stock Exchange in May 2016.

 Other entrepreneurial experiences

-At the beginning of 2003 Alessandri became a shareholder in Enervit, a company in the sports nutrition sector.
-In 2006 he purchased a 4% stake in Starpool, a company based in Trentino specialized in the design and construction of health spas.
+At the beginning of 2003, Alessandri became a shareholder in Enervit, a company in the sports nutrition sector.
+In 2006, he purchased a 4% stake in Starpool, a company based in Trentino specialized in the design and construction of health spas.

 Publications

-In 2001 Alessandri published the book "Wellness.
-Scegli di vivere bene" (Wellness.
-Welcome to a better life) the manual-manifesto of the Wellness philosophy.
+In 2001 Alessandri published the book Wellness.
+Scegli di vivere bene (Wellness.
+Welcome to a better life), the manual-manifesto of the Wellness philosophy.

-In 2005 Technogym and Nerio Alessandri featured in the Italian edition of Blue Ocean Strategy< (ISBN 978-1591396192), the Chan Kim – Mauborgne best seller.
-Featured in the 2007 publication Soft Economy (ISBN 978-8817008372), Technogym was a case study in sound and flexible Italian enterprise that represents the best of Made in Italy.
+In 2005, Technogym and Alessandri were featured in the Italian edition of Blue Ocean Strategy, the Chan Kim – Mauborgne best seller.
+Featured in the 2007 publication Soft Economy, Technogym was a case study in sound and flexible Italian enterprise that represents the best of Made in Italy.

-In the same year he edited the publication "Wellness-Storia e Cultura del vivere bene" (Wellness-The History and Culture of Healthy Living) (Sperling & Kupfer), a volume that defines the historical and conceptual path of "wellness" through twelve essays written by Italian and international academics.
+In the same year, he edited the publication Wellness-Storia e Cultura del vivere bene (Wellness-The History and Culture of Healthy Living) (Sperling & Kupfer), a volume that defines the historical and conceptual path of "wellness" through twelve essays written by Italian and international academics.

-In 2008, the book "A Successful Life Begins with Wellness" was published in China.
+In 2008, the book A Successful Life Begins with Wellness was published in China.